Our two Sean Hannity show, 800-941-Sean, our number.

 And I'm just hoping that these two lawyers rise above the nonsense and do the right thing.

-The one that's saying that Donald Trump knew everything, or the Michael Cohn that was telling everybody he did this all on his own, didn't tell Trump.
+The one that's saying that Donald Trump knew everything or the Michael Cohn that was telling everybody he did this all on his own, didn't tell Trump?

-Um in addition to the dozen Well, let me let me stop you because I want to interrupt.
+Well, let me stop you because I want to interrupt.

 If they do conclude that, does this trial then likely end differently than maybe those that thought there would be an easy conviction think?

-Yeah, i it absolutely should.
+Yeah, it absolutely should.

-In this case, I think you really um can benefit if you're the defense from a couple of lawyers.
+In this case, I think you really can benefit if you're the defense from a couple of lawyers.

-Um and you know, maybe you need some background in the law to be able to recognize this for what it truly is.
+And, you know, maybe you need some background in the law to be able to recognize this for what it truly is.

-You know, i this is a case that is based on an expired crime that's no crime at all, a mysterious secondary crime that was incognito until today's closing arguments, and a lying witness and a convicted perjurer is also a thief.
+You know, this is a case that is based on an expired crime that's no crime at all, a mysterious secondary crime that was incognito until today's closing arguments.

 I mean, that is the sum and substance of the inane criminal case brought against Donald Trump.